-ESCC has an experienced Procurement Team, who are part of the Orbis Initiative, which is a formal shared service collaboration between East Sussex, Surrey and Brighton & Hove Councils, With specified procurement resource for the Communities, Environment and Transport (CET) Directorate, this ensures that the Strategic Economic Infrastructure Team are supported by Procurement Specialists who understand the procurement options and requirements related to the design and delivery of transport infrastructure schemes.
-As outlined in section 6.1, ESCC has considerable experience of delivering similar programmes of works, particularly LGF type programmes of schemes, using the procurement approach of East Sussex Highways Joint Venture (JV) with Costain/CH2M, in undertaking both the design and delivery of transport infrastructure schemes.
+ESCC has an experienced Procurement Team, who areis part of the Orbis Initiative, which is a formal shared service collaboration between East Sussex, and Surrey and Brighton & Hove CouncilsCouncil Councils.
+With specified procurement resource for the Communities, Environment and Transport (CET) Directorate, this ensures that the Strategic Economic Infrastructure Team are supported by Procurement Specialists who understand the procurement options and requirements related to the design and delivery of transport infrastructure schemes.

+As outlined in section 46.1.10, ESCC has considerable experience of delivering similar programmes of works, particularly LGF type programmes of schemes, using the procurement approach of East Sussex Highways Joint Venture (JV) with Costain/CH2M, in undertaking both the design and delivery of transport infrastructure schemes.
+This contractcommenced in May 2016.
 This was the recommended procurement approach, by ESCC Procurement Specialists, supporting the CET Directorate.